tenfyzhong/n8n-free/README.md

 ### Keep-Alive Services

-To prevent the free tiers of Hugging Face Spaces and Supabase from being paused due to inactivity, two separate workflows run daily at 0:00 AM (UTC):
+To prevent the free tiers of Hugging Face Spaces and Supabase from being paused due to inactivity.

 - **Hugging Face Keep-Alive (`huggingface-keep-alive.yml`):** This workflow sends a simple `curl` request to your Hugging Face Space URL to simulate traffic.
 - **Supabase Keep-Alive (`supabase-keep-alive.yml`):** This workflow sends a `curl` request to the `keep-alive` table in your Supabase database, ensuring the database remains active.